 The young scientist first made his mark in the world of chemistry with his use of X-rays to examine the molecular structure of crystals.
 This work led him to a more thorough investigation of the nature of the chemical bond.
 Pauling revolutionized chemistry in the 1920s with his application of quantum physics to the study of chemistry.
 He used the new theory of wave mechanics to explain molecular structures which had baffled chemists for years.
 Pauling’s resonance theory proposed that some molecules “resonate” between different structures, rather than holding a single fixed structure.
 This insight made possible the creation of many of the drugs, dyes, plastics and synthetic fibers we take for granted today.
 Pauling publicized his findings in a series of papers culminating in an essential work of modern chemistry: The Nature of the Chemical Bond and the Structure of Molecules and Crystals.

 Dr. Pauling next turned his attention to the study of organic substances, particularly proteins.
 By 1942, Pauling and his colleagues had succeeded in producing synthetic antibodies, a major breakthrough.
 In 1945 Pauling was co-chairman of a project which developed a substitute for blood plasma.
-In 1949, he performed a groundbreaking study of sickle cell anemia, a disease which disproportionately affects men and women of African descent.
+In 1949, he performed a groundbreaking study of sickle cell anemia, a disease that disproportionately affects men and women of African descent.
 In 1951, Pauling and Robert B. Corey described the atomic structure of proteins for the first time.
 This work had enormous implications for the struggle against disease.

 The detonation of the first atomic weapons in 1945 posed an ethical dilemma for Pauling.
 The more he studied the effects of radiation, the more he became convinced that a nuclear war, or even the continued atmospheric testing of these weapons, could do irreparable damage to the environment and the human population.
 Because the government was attempting to conceal the dangers of nuclear testing from the public, Pauling believed it was his duty to speak out, but in the first years of the Cold War, many Americans considered such dissent treasonous.
 Pauling could not remain silent.
 In books, interviews and press conferences, he educated the public about the hazards of radiation and campaigned for peace, disarmament and the end of nuclear testing.
 These activities cost him friends, funding for his research, and the job he had held at Caltech for 33 years.